The Science Behind Bong Diffusers: Enhancing Your Smoking Experience

 As Australia developed its own identity, so did tobacco ads.
 They began to feature distinctly Australian scenes and characters.
 This shift reflects the country's growing sense of national pride.
 Ads started to celebrate the "Aussie way of life."

 The rise of health awareness is also visible in tobacco advertising history.
 Early ads made bold health claims.
 Later, they became more defensive as health risks became known.
-This change shows evolving public attitudes towards smoking.
+This change shows how public attitudes towards smoking evolved.

 Tobacco ads also reflect changing gender roles.
 Early ads often targeted men, showing smoking as masculine.
 Later, ads aimed at women became more common.
 This mirrors women's changing social status and economic power.